yuvaraja402/Skin-Cancer-Convolution-Neural-Networks/README.md

 Jupyter Notebook was used for code developement in Python.

 Output snapshots are stored under 'Outputs Snapshots' folder.
-Post the training, 10 images were selected to validate classifying accuracy with the trained model.
+Post the training, 10 images :file_folder: were selected to validate classifying accuracy with the trained model.
 They are stored in the folder 'Single prediction images'.

 ### Workflow
 Setup: